vmorochkovskaya/book_shelf-pet/Readme.md

 <h1 align="center">Book store</h1>

 ## Technologies
-Java, maven, Spring boot, Spring JPA, liquibase, postgre database, thymeleaf
+Java, maven, Spring boot, Spring JPA, Spring security, liquibase, postgre database, thymeleaf

 ## Description
 - Navigation menu is available and works on all pages.
 All provided links and buttons work and lead to valid pages.